goehringa/concourse-helloworld/README.md

 Set CONCOURSE_EXTERNAL_URL in docker-compose.yml to the external IP of your concourse node

-for example: `export CONCOURSE_EXTERNAL_URL=http://192.168.99.100:8080`
+For example: `export CONCOURSE_EXTERNAL_URL=http://192.168.99.100:8080`

 Now, you can run `docker-compose up`

 You should be able to reach the concourse UI at your CONCOURSE_EXTERNAL_URL

-Create a credentials.yml file to store your docker hub credentials The github-token is necessary to for concourse to send status updates to your repository
+Create a credentials.yml file to store your docker hub credentials.

+The github-token is necessary to for concourse to send status updates to your repository.

-Do not check this into git as it has your credentials
+Add credentials.yml to your .gitignore file

 ```
 docker-hub-email: EMAIL
 docker-hub-username: USERNAME